 Slidell resident who gave police officer a ride to catch shoplifter to get Citizenship Award

-SLIDELL - A Good Samaritan who gave a Slidell Police officer a ride while he was trying to catch up a shoplifter is getting the department's Citizenship Award on Tuesday.
+SLIDELL - A Good Samaritan who gave a Slidell Police officer a ride while he was trying to catch up a shoplifter was given the department's Citizenship Award on Tuesday.

 The police department shared the officer's bodycam footage on social and the video got national attention.